lpusuluri98/asset-tracker-iot/README.md

-📡 IoT Asset Tracking System (RTOS & Cloud Integration) A full-stack IoT solution demonstrating real-time asset tracking using FreeRTOS, ESP32, and AWS Serverless Architecture.
+# 📡 IoT Asset Tracking System (RTOS & Cloud Integration)

+A full-stack IoT solution demonstrating real-time asset tracking using FreeRTOS, ESP32, and AWS Serverless Architecture.

+---

-📖 Project Overview
+## 📖 Project Overview

-This project implements a scalable "Edge-to-Cloud" architecture for tracking Bluetooth Low Energy (BLE) assets in real-time.
-It was designed to demonstrate core competencies in embedded systems engineering, specifically focusing on concurrency, memory safety, and remote device management.
+This project implements a scalable **Edge-to-Cloud** architecture for tracking Bluetooth Low Energy (BLE) assets in real time.
+It was designed to demonstrate core competencies in embedded systems engineering, with a focus on concurrency, memory safety, and remote device management.

-The system consists of distributed ESP32 scanners running a custom FreeRTOS firmware that triangulates asset locations and reports telemetry to an AWS backend.
-The architecture mimics commercial IoT deployments by decoupling the hardware logic from the cloud application layer.
+The system consists of distributed ESP32 scanners running custom FreeRTOS firmware that triangulates asset locations and reports telemetry to an AWS backend.
+The architecture mirrors commercial IoT deployments by decoupling hardware logic from the cloud application layer.

+---

-🏗 System Architecture
+## 🏗 System Architecture

 [ BLE Asset ] ➔ [ ESP32 Scanner (FreeRTOS) ] ➔ [ AWS IoT Core ] ➔ [ AWS Lambda (Python) ] ➔ [ DynamoDB ] ➔ [ React Dashboard ]

-💻 Technical Implementation
-Embedded Firmware (C++ & FreeRTOS)
-The core of the project is the multi-threaded firmware running on the ESP32.
-It moves beyond the standard "super-loop" architecture to handle asynchronous tasks deterministically.

-Task Management: Implemented separate FreeRTOS tasks for BLE Scanning, MQTT Communication, and Sensor Processing.

-Concurrency Control: utilized Mutexes (Semaphores) to protect shared resources (global configuration and sensor data) from race conditions between the network stack and the sensor loop.

-Memory Management: Implemented "Deep Copy" logic and strict buffer management to prevent dangling pointers when handling asynchronous JSON callbacks.

-Protocols: * BLE: Active scanning for specific Service UUIDs.

-MQTT: bidirectional communication for telemetry (Pub) and configuration (Sub).

-Cloud & Backend (Python & AWS)
-The backend is a serverless event-driven architecture designed to handle variable loads without provisioning servers.

-Device Shadows: Implemented the AWS Shadow pattern for Remote Configuration.
-This allows the scanner's target UUID to be updated over-the-air (OTA) without reflashing the device.

-Topic Injection: utilized AWS IoT Rules Engine to inject location context (Room ID) into data packets based on the MQTT topic, enabling "Zero-Touch Provisioning" of hardware.

-Compute: Python Lambda functions parse incoming binary payloads, normalize data, and manage state persistence in DynamoDB.

-⚙️ Key Engineering Challenges Solved
-1. The "Race Condition" in Dual-Core Processing
-Problem: The ESP32's dual-core architecture meant the WiFi/MQTT task (Core 1) could attempt to update the configuration string while the BLE task (Core 0) was reading it, leading to potential memory corruption.
-Solution: Architected a thread-safe data exchange using xSemaphoreTake to lock shared memory during read/write operations, ensuring atomic updates.

-2. Stateless Logic in the Cloud
-Problem: Determining "Location" based on signal strength (RSSI) from multiple scanners without persistent server memory.
-Solution: Implemented a "Last Write Wins" strategy with timestamp validation in DynamoDB, utilizing Conditional Writes to reject stale data packets effectively.

-3. Dynamic Hardware Configuration
-Problem: Hardcoding Asset IDs in firmware limits scalability and requires physical access for updates.
-Solution: Integrated the AWS Device Shadow service.
-The firmware subscribes to the /delta topic, parses incoming JSON configuration changes, applies them to local memory, and reports the new state back to the cloud, confirming synchronization.

-🛠 Technology Stack
-Hardware: ESP32, PIR Sensors, BLE Beacons

-Firmware: C++, FreeRTOS, Arduino framework

-Cloud: AWS IoT Core, Lambda, DynamoDB, API Gateway, S3

-Languages: C++, Python, JavaScript (React)

-🚀 Setup & Usage
-Firmware: Configure secrets.h with WiFi/AWS credentials and flash the ESP32.

-Cloud: Deploy the AWS resources (IoT Thing, Lambda, DynamoDB).

-Operation: The device will automatically connect, retrieve its configuration from the Device Shadow, and begin scanning.

-Monitoring: View real-time location updates on the hosted React dashboard.
+---

+## 💻 Technical Implementation

+### Embedded Firmware (C++ and FreeRTOS)

+The core of the project is multi-threaded firmware running on the ESP32.
+It moves beyond the traditional super-loop architecture to handle asynchronous tasks deterministically.

+- **Task Management**
+  Separate FreeRTOS tasks for:
+  - BLE Scanning
+  - MQTT Communication
+  - Sensor Processing

+- **Concurrency Control**
+  Mutexes (semaphores) protect shared resources such as global configuration and sensor data, preventing race conditions between the network stack and the sensor loop.

+- **Memory Management**
+  Deep copy logic and strict buffer ownership rules prevent dangling pointers during asynchronous JSON callbacks.

+- **Protocols**
+  - **BLE**: Active scanning for specific Service UUIDs
+  - **MQTT**: Bidirectional communication for telemetry (publish) and configuration (subscribe)

+---

+### Cloud and Backend (Python and AWS)

+The backend is a serverless, event-driven architecture designed to scale automatically under variable load.

+- **Device Shadows**
+  Implemented AWS IoT Device Shadows for remote configuration.
+Scanner target UUIDs can be updated over the air without reflashing firmware.

+- **Topic Injection**
+  AWS IoT Rules Engine injects location context such as Room ID into data packets based on MQTT topics, enabling zero-touch provisioning of hardware.

+- **Compute**
+  Python-based AWS Lambda functions parse incoming binary payloads, normalize data, and persist state in DynamoDB.

+---

+## ⚙️ Key Engineering Challenges Solved

+### 1. Race Conditions in Dual-Core Processing

+**Problem**
+The ESP32 dual-core architecture allows the WiFi and MQTT task on Core 1 to update configuration data while the BLE task on Core 0 is reading it, risking memory corruption.

+**Solution**
+Implemented thread-safe access using `xSemaphoreTake` and `xSemaphoreGive` to lock shared memory during read and write operations, ensuring atomic updates.

+---

+### 2. Stateless Logic in the Cloud

+**Problem**
+Determining asset location using RSSI data from multiple scanners without maintaining server-side state.

+**Solution**
+Implemented a last-write-wins strategy with timestamp validation in DynamoDB.
+Conditional writes reject stale updates, ensuring only the most recent location is stored.

+---

+### 3. Dynamic Hardware Configuration

+**Problem**
+Hardcoding asset identifiers in firmware limits scalability and requires physical access for updates.

+**Solution**
+Integrated AWS Device Shadows.
+The firmware subscribes to the `/delta` topic, applies incoming JSON configuration changes to local memory, and reports the updated state back to the cloud for confirmation.

+---

+## 🛠 Technology Stack

+- **Hardware**: ESP32, PIR Sensors, BLE Beacons
+- **Firmware**: C++, FreeRTOS, Arduino Framework
+- **Cloud**: AWS IoT Core, Lambda, DynamoDB, API Gateway, S3
+- **Languages**: C++, Python, JavaScript (React)

+---

+## 🚀 Setup and Usage

+- **Firmware**
+  Configure `secrets.h` with WiFi and AWS credentials, then flash the ESP32.

+- **Cloud**
+  Deploy AWS resources including IoT Thing, Lambda functions, and DynamoDB tables.

+- **Operation**
+  The device automatically connects to AWS IoT Core, retrieves configuration from the Device Shadow, and begins scanning.

+- **Monitoring**
+  View real-time asset location updates on the hosted React dashboard.

+---

+Created by **[Anirudh Pusuluri]**